thoelkef/visualstudio-docs.de-de/docs/extensibility/walkthrough-using-a-shell-command-with-an-editor-extension.md

 - tr-tr
 - zh-cn
 - zh-tw
-translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 5658ecf52637a38bc3c2a5ad9e85b2edebf7d445
+ms.sourcegitcommit: ff8ecec19f8cab04ac2190f9a4a995766f1750bf
-ms.openlocfilehash: 14ac62df46d3edaa93a18d5d2a2e717c7f0ba2de
+ms.openlocfilehash: 395c5fb4666e13213990241604b7a7934b5ca240
+ms.contentlocale: de-de
-ms.lasthandoff: 02/22/2017
+ms.lasthandoff: 08/23/2017

 ---
-# <a name="walkthrough-using-a-shell-command-with-an-editor-extension"></a>Exemplarische Vorgehensweise: Verwenden eines Shell-Befehls mit der Erweiterung-Editor
-In einem VSPackage können Sie Funktionen wie z.
-B. Menübefehle zum Editor hinzufügen.
-In dieser exemplarischen Vorgehensweise veranschaulicht, wie auf eine Textansicht im Editor ein Zusatzelement hinzufügen, indem Sie einen Menübefehl aufrufen.

- Diese exemplarische Vorgehensweise veranschaulicht die Verwendung von VSPackages zusammen mit einer Komponente Managed Extensibility Framework (MEF).
-Müssen Sie ein VSPackage verwenden, registrieren Sie den Menübefehl mit der Visual Studio-Shell, und verwenden Sie den Befehl auf den MEF-Komponente zuzugreifen.
+# <a name="walkthrough-using-a-shell-command-with-an-editor-extension"></a>Walkthrough: Using a Shell Command with an Editor Extension
+From a VSPackage, you can add features such as menu commands to the editor.
+This walkthrough shows how to add an adornment to a text view in the editor by invoking a menu command.

+ This walkthrough demonstrates the use of a VSPackage together with a Managed Extensibility Framework (MEF) component part.
+You must use a VSPackage to register the menu command with the Visual Studio shell, and you can use the command to access the MEF component part.

-## <a name="prerequisites"></a>Erforderliche Komponenten
+## <a name="prerequisites"></a>Prerequisites
- Starten in Visual Studio 2015, führen Sie Sie nicht Visual Studio SDK aus dem Downloadcenter installieren.
-Er ist als optionales Feature in Visual Studio-Setup enthalten.
-Sie können auch später im Visual Studio SDK installieren.
-Weitere Informationen finden Sie unter [Installation von Visual Studio SDK](../extensibility/installing-the-visual-studio-sdk.md).
+ Starting in Visual Studio 2015, you do not install the Visual Studio SDK from the download center.
+It is included as an optional feature in Visual Studio setup.
+You can also install the VS SDK later on.
+For more information, see [Installing the Visual Studio SDK](../extensibility/installing-the-visual-studio-sdk.md).

-## <a name="creating-an-extension-with-a-menu-command"></a>Erstellen eine Erweiterung mit einem Menübefehl
- Erstellen Sie ein VSPackage, das einen Menübefehl, der mit dem Namen setzt **Adornment hinzufügen** auf der **Tools** Menü.

-1. Erstellen Sie ein C#-VSIX-Projekt namens `MenuCommandTest`, und fügen Sie einen benutzerdefinierten Befehl Element Vorlagennamen **AddAdornment**.
-Weitere Informationen finden Sie unter [erstellen eine Erweiterung mit einem Menübefehl](../extensibility/creating-an-extension-with-a-menu-command.md).

-2. Eine Lösung mit dem Namen MenuCommandTest wird geöffnet.
-Die MenuCommandTestPackage-Datei enthält den Code, der den Menübefehl erstellt und in der **Tools** Menü.
-An diesem Punkt wird der Befehl nur ein Meldungsfeld angezeigt werden.
-Später zeigen, wie so ändern Sie diese Option, um das Zusatzelement Kommentar angezeigt wird.

-3.  Öffnen Sie im VSIX-Manifest-Editor die Datei "source.extension.vsixmanifest".
-Die `Assets` Registerkarte müssen eine Zeile für einen Microsoft.VisualStudio.VsPackage MenuCommandTest benannt.

-4. Speichern Sie und schließen Sie die Datei "Source.Extension.vsixmanifest".

-## <a name="adding-a-mef-extension-to-the-command-extension"></a>Hinzufügen einer MEF-Erweiterung der Befehl-Erweiterung

-1. In **Projektmappen-Explorer**mit der rechten Maustaste auf den Projektmappenknoten, klicken Sie auf **hinzufügen**, und klicken Sie dann auf **neues Projekt**.
-In der **neues Projekt hinzufügen** im Dialogfeld klicken Sie auf **Erweiterbarkeit** unter **Visual C#-**, dann **VSIX-Projekt**.
-Benennen Sie das Projekt mit `CommentAdornmentTest`.

-2. Da dieses Projekt mit der Assembly mit starkem Namen VSPackage interagiert, müssen Sie die Assembly signieren.
-Sie können die Schlüsseldatei für die VSPackage-Assembly bereits erstellte wiederverwenden.

-    1.  Öffnen Sie die Projekteigenschaften, und wählen Sie die **Signierung** Registerkarte.

-    2. Wählen Sie **zum Signieren der Assembly**.

-    3. Klicken Sie unter **Schlüsseldatei mit starkem Namen auswählen**, wählen Sie die Key.snk-Datei, die für die MenuCommandTest-Assembly generiert wurde.
+## <a name="creating-an-extension-with-a-menu-command"></a>Creating an Extension with a Menu Command
+ Create a VSPackage that puts a menu command named **Add Adornment** on the **Tools** menu.

+1. Create a C# VSIX project named `MenuCommandTest`, and add a Custom Command item template name **AddAdornment**.
+For more information, see [Creating an Extension with a Menu Command](../extensibility/creating-an-extension-with-a-menu-command.md).

+2. A solution named MenuCommandTest is opened.
+The MenuCommandTestPackage file has the code that creates the menu command and puts it on the **Tools** menu.
+At this point, the command just causes a message box to be displayed.
+Later steps show how to change this to display the comment adornment.

+3. Open the source.extension.vsixmanifest file in the VSIX Manifest Editor.
+The `Assets` tab should have a row for a Microsoft.VisualStudio.VsPackage named MenuCommandTest.

+4. Save and close the Source.extension.vsixmanifest file.

+## <a name="adding-a-mef-extension-to-the-command-extension"></a>Adding a MEF Extension to the Command Extension

+1. In **Solution Explorer**, right-click the solution node, click **Add**, and then click **New Project**.
+In the **Add New Project** dialog box, click **Extensibility** under **Visual C#**, then **VSIX Project**.
+Name the project `CommentAdornmentTest`.

+2. Because this project will interact with the strongly-named VSPackage assembly, you must sign the assembly.
+You can reuse the key file already created for the VSPackage assembly.

+    1. Open the project properties and select the **Signing** tab.

+    2. Select **Sign the assembly**.

+    3. Under **Choose a strong name key file**, select the Key.snk file that was generated for the MenuCommandTest assembly.

-## <a name="referring-to-the-mef-extension-in-the-vspackage-project"></a>Verweisen auf die MEF-Erweiterung in das VSPackage-Projekt
+## <a name="referring-to-the-mef-extension-in-the-vspackage-project"></a>Referring to the MEF Extension in the VSPackage Project
- Da Sie das VSPackage MEF-Komponente hinzufügen möchten, müssen Sie beide Arten von Ressourcen in der Manifestdatei angeben.
+ Because you are adding a MEF component to the VSPackage, you must specify both kinds of assets in the manifest.

 > [!NOTE]
->  Weitere Informationen über MEF finden Sie unter [Managed Extensibility Framework (MEF)](http://msdn.microsoft.com/Library/6c61b4ec-c6df-4651-80f1-4854f8b14dde).
+>  For more information about MEF, see [Managed Extensibility Framework (MEF)](/dotnet/framework/mef/index).

-#### <a name="to-refer-to-the-mef-component-in-the-vspackage-project"></a>Zum Verweisen auf den MEF-Komponente in das VSPackage-Projekt

-1.  Öffnen Sie im Projekt MenuCommandTest der Datei source.extension.vsixmanifest im VSIX-Manifest-Editor.

-2. Auf der **Elemente** auf **neu**.
+#### <a name="to-refer-to-the-mef-component-in-the-vspackage-project"></a>To refer to the MEF component in the VSPackage project

+1. In the MenuCommandTest project, open the source.extension.vsixmanifest file in the VSIX Manifest Editor.

+2. On the **Assets** tab, click **New**.

-3. In der **Typ** wählen **Microsoft.VisualStudio.MefComponent**.
+3. In the **Type** list, choose **Microsoft.VisualStudio.MefComponent**.

-4. In der **Quelle** wählen **ein Projekt in der aktuellen Projektmappe**.
+4. In the **Source** list, choose **A project in current solution**.

-5. In der **Projekt** wählen **CommentAdornmentTest**.
+5. In the **Project** list, choose **CommentAdornmentTest**.

-6. Speichern Sie und schließen Sie die Datei "Source.Extension.vsixmanifest".

-7. Stellen Sie sicher, dass das MenuCommandTest Projekt einen Verweis auf das Projekt CommentAdornmentTest.

-8. Legen Sie im CommentAdornmentTest-Projekt eine Assembly erstellt wird.
-In der **Projektmappen-Explorer**, wählen Sie das Projekt, und suchen Sie in der **Eigenschaften** Fenster für die **erstellen Ausgabe um OutputDirectory** -Eigenschaft, und geben sie **true**.
+6. Save and close the source.extension.vsixmanifest file.

+7. Make sure that the MenuCommandTest project has a reference to the CommentAdornmentTest project.

+8. In the CommentAdornmentTest project, set the project to produce an assembly.
+In the **Solution Explorer**, select the project and look in the **Properties** window for the **Copy Build Output to OutputDirectory** property, and set it to **true**.

-## <a name="defining-a-comment-adornment"></a>Definieren einen Kommentar Adornment
+## <a name="defining-a-comment-adornment"></a>Defining a Comment Adornment
- Der Kommentar Adornment selbst besteht aus einer <xref:Microsoft.VisualStudio.Text.ITrackingSpan>, verfolgt der markierte Text und einige Zeichenfolgen, die der Autor und die Beschreibung des Texts darstellen.</xref:Microsoft.VisualStudio.Text.ITrackingSpan>
+ The comment adornment itself consists of an <xref:Microsoft.VisualStudio.Text.ITrackingSpan> that tracks the selected text, and some strings that represent the author and the description of the text.

-#### <a name="to-define-a-comment-adornment"></a>Ein Kommentar Adornment definieren
+#### <a name="to-define-a-comment-adornment"></a>To define a comment adornment

-1. Im CommentAdornmentTest-Projekt fügen Sie eine neue Klassendatei hinzu, und nennen Sie es `CommentAdornment`.

-2. Fügen Sie die folgenden Verweise hinzu:
+1. In the CommentAdornmentTest project, add a new class file and name it `CommentAdornment`.

+2. Add the following references:

     1. Microsoft.VisualStudio.CoreUtility